Oneday2010/milestone-project2/README.md

   * ##### As as First Time User:

-“ There are so many cafes in my area, I don’t have time and money to check all the place, I want to find right cafe for me when I need to grab a nice cup of coffee”
+            “ There are so many cafes in my area, I don’t have time and money to check all the place, I want to find the right cafe for me when I need to grab a nice cup of coffee”

-  -> I just want to know nearlest located cafe from my place and this webstie help me to find very easily"
+                        -> I just want to know the nearest located cafe from my place and this website helps me to find very easily"

-“ As crazy coffee lover, I want to find right cafe where serves  good coffee  and unique taste and new experience.”
+            “ As a crazy coffee lover, I want to find the right cafe where serves  good coffee  and unique taste and new experience.”

-   -> there is find your cafe search tool help me to find best place for me
+                        -> there is find your cafe search tool help me to find the best place for me

-“ I don’t know about coffee but I love to having nice brunch with my family on my weekend.
-I want to find nice cafe with food and good space to enjoy my weekend.”
+            “ I don’t know about coffee but I love to have a nice brunch with my family on my weekend.
+I want to find a nice cafe with food and good space to enjoy my weekend.”

-  -> I check the few cafes near my place and few of cafes serve food and many sits there, I think I found perfect cafe for me
+                        -> I check the few cafes near my place and few of cafes serve food and many sit there, I think I found the perfect cafe for me

-“ Sometime I want to have nice treat for myself with delicious dessert and nice coffee in cozy cafe near by my place”
+            “Sometimes I want to have a nice treat for myself with a delicious dessert and nice coffee in cozy cafe nearby my place”

-   -> living in Dublin8, I found nice dessert place from the list
+                        -> living in Dublin8, I found a nice dessert place from the list

             * ##### As Regular User:

-“ I know good place for coffee, I want to try best cafe for food and dessert too”
+            “ I know a good place for coffee, I want to try the best cafe for food and dessert too”

-  -> Top3 pages help me to challange myself to try food and dessert in cafe far from my place too
+                        -> Top3 pages help me to challenge myself to try food and dessert in a cafe far from my place too

             “Due to Covid situation, I don’t go far from my area, I love to discover nice cafe around my area and experience  according to reviews”

-  -> I discovered some cafe hiden my area, it was great experience.
+                        -> I discovered some cafe hidden in my area, it was a great experience.

             “ This recommended cafe list need to get updates in my area as there are new cafes open recently.
 As long as there are more cafes I can search I’ll return.”

-  -> I tried most of cafes around my area, I loved to try other cafes accoding the top3
+                         -> I tried most of the cafes around my area, I loved to try other cafes according to the top3

             “ I love coffee and cafes but not sure I know about coffee well.”

-  -> coffeequiz was interesting, I didn't know what milk does for coffee, it was great quiz to get some knowlege about coffee
+                        -> coffee quiz was interesting, I didn't know what milk does for coffee, it was a great quiz to get some knowledge about coffee

 ## Deployment
 ---
     1)Firstly I create the account part of my CSS course on code institute.
-After practicing mini project, I could get idea to use Gitpod as well as GitHub.
-I created new repository to start my project and put name as “milestone-project1”
+After practising the mini-project, I could get the idea to use Gitpod as well as GitHub.
+I created a new repository to start my project and put the name  “milestone-project1”

-2)After get my own repository for my project I start work all coding and update all my files on Gitpod.
+    2)After getting my repository for my project I start work all coding and update all my files on Gitpod.

     3)Gitpod, a cloud-based version control software or IDE was used to write all code for this project.

-4)Each day when I done, I save the data and when all the work was done, I went to Github pages and check the setting menu and found the Github pages.
-I selected the Master Branch and it automatically create URL address.
+    4)Each day when I finished, I save the data and when all the work was done, I went to Github pages and check the setting menu and found the Github pages.
+I selected the Master Branch and it automatically creates a URL address.

-5)To access the code,, I can get clone which provides an URL and I can use my phone or any device, or download as zip file on the device.  -
+    5)To access the code, I can get a clone that provides an URL and I can use my phone or any device, or download it as a zip file on the device.